UniversalDependencies/docs/_2016-09-05--06-prague/function.md

 * We may want to be able to distinguish `nmod` when it attaches to clauses and when it attaches to nominals (e.g. "I am a teacher this morning", "I am a teacher in the university.")

 ### Examples and recommendation

+Copulas are often used for:

+* Simple predication
+** This includes nominals (nouns, adjectives) and also nominal like/more fixed PPs (in shape)
+* Indicating location in time or space of something
+* Existential constructions, indicating that something exists

+Recommendation:

+* Use the `cop` relation for predication and location, this maximises similarity between languages ** All subjects of in these constructions should receive `nsubj:cop`
+* Use copula as `root` for existential structures "There is a book on the table" ** The subject should be a simple `nsubj`

 #### Simple predication